ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

     The deployment is successful when you see one or more `sysdig-agent` pods.
 The number of `sysdig-agent` pods equals the number of worker nodes in your cluster.
 All pods must be in a `Running` state.

 ## Step 3.
-Launch the Sysdig web UI
+Launch the monitoring UI
 {: #kubernetes_cluster_step3}

-To launch the Sysdig web UI through the {{site.data.keyword.cloud_notm}} console, complete the following steps.
+To launch the monitoring UI through the {{site.data.keyword.cloud_notm}} console, complete the following steps.

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.